logo for organic-pet-digest.com

 Fortunately, there is a perfectly safe and natural cure that will eliminate your dog’s unpleasant symptoms.

-How to determine if your dog has a yeast infection
+• How to determine if your dog has a yeast infection

-Common causes
+• Common causes

-Holistic treatments
+• Holistic treatments for yeast infections

-Preventing future yeast infections in your dog
+• Preventing future yeast infections in your dog

 How to Determine the Presence of a Dog Yeast Infection

-Most of us view our dogs as part of the family and feel we know our dogs as well as we know our spouse or child.
+Most of us view our dogs as part of the family and feel we know them as well as we know our spouse or child.
 If you feel this way, you are already on the right track to determining whether or not your dog is suffering from a dog yeast infection.

-If you know that your dog is usually very dog yeast infectionenergetic and rarely a consistent scratcher then you will probably realize that something is wrong if your dog begins to mope around and scratch her ear frequently.
-The better you know and understand your pet, the easier it will be to spot a problem before it becomes too serious.
+If you know that your dog is usually very energetic and rarely a consistent scratcher then you will probably realize that something is wrong if your dog begins to mope around and scratch her ear frequently.

 If you notice a change in your dog, determine if a dog ear yeast infection is the culprit by examining the ear for: